ncsuarc/svs/README.md

     * SDK version 1.4.19.51-4 Beta or higher is supported
     * The SDK can be acquired from [SVS-VISTEK](http://www.svs-vistek.com/intl/en/index.php)
+    * The SDK should be installed in /usr/lib/ or /usr/local/lib/

+Known working cameras:

+* SVS-VISTEK GmbH SVS11002CSGEV2

 ## Building and installing